Lectionary Bible Studies and Sermons

 The word of God.
 4:12-13

-These two verses serve as a conclusion to a homily on faithfulness, with reference to the faithful High Priest, 3:1-4:13.
-The passage reminds us to give heed to God's powerful and penetrating Word.
+This passage reminds us to give heed to God's powerful and penetrating Word.
 The people of Israel, during their wilderness wanderings, had failed to heed the word of God.
-They had rebelled against God and therefore did not enter the rest of the Lord.
-They failed to enter the land flowing with milk and honey, the land of Canaan.
-So, the writer warns us that we must take heed how we hear the word of God, and how we respond to that word.
-These two verses pick up on the quotation from Psalm 95, 3:7-11, which the writer to the Hebrews expounds in 3:12-4:11, and so serves as a concluding exhortation.
-The word of God is personified as a divine warrior acting on behalf of the all-seeing judge of the universe.
-Although the writer has confronted us with a harsh and fearful truth, he soon brings us again, face to face, with the merciful High Priest.
+They had rebelled against God and therefore did not enter the rest of the Lord; they failed to enter the land flowing with milk and honey, the land of Canaan.
+So, our author warns us that we must take heed how we hear and respond to the word of God.

 The passage

 v12.
 The writer to the Hebrews describes the word of God for us.
-This word was proclaimed to the rebels in the wilderness and is the same word that is proclaimed to us in our day.
+This word was proclaimed to the rebels in the wilderness and is the same word that is proclaimed to us today.
 This "word of God" is the communicated will of God for his people.

 ii] It is active, Isa.55:11.
-It is a communication which fulfills the purpose for which it is uttered.
+The word of God is a communication which fulfills the purpose for which it is uttered.

 v13.
 The writer concludes by pointing out that we might be able to conceal our rebellion from our neighbors, even from ourselves, but not from God.
 Before the living God, all creatures are exposed in his sight.
 So, before the living God our rebellion is exposed and made powerless ("laid bare", as a wrestler grabs an opponent by the neck and renders them powerless).
 In this exposed state we need to remember that our final reckoning must be made before God, the one "to whom our account must finally be rendered", and that being the case, we definitely need a merciful High Priest to see us safely through.